Freddie Mac Moderate Rehab Loans

 To learn more, check out Freddie Mac’s official Moderate Rehab Loan Product Sheet or keep reading below for an in-depth explanation of the Freddie Mac Moderate Rehab Loan program.

-Sample Freddie Mac Terms For Moderate Rehab Conventional Loans
+Sample Freddie Mac Terms for Moderate Rehab Conventional Loans in 2023

 Size: Varies, based on LTV and DSCR requirements